ISET/ISETPy/README.md

 `conda activate py39  `

 You will then have a py39 environment activated as a python environment, which you can see in the terminal window (zsh).
 That is the environment we will call from MATLAB.

+## ISETCam setup

+In which we describe the pyenv and such.